GameJs/gamejs/README.md

 Retarded Edition
 ------------------

 Only recommended for demonstration purposes.
-More infos in `docs/retarted-edition` <https://github.com/oberhamsi/gamejs/blob/master/docs/retarted-edition.md>
+More infos in the help file 'docs/retarted-edition' <https://github.com/oberhamsi/gamejs/blob/master/docs/retarded-edition.md>

 More Help
 ===========